theronpatrick/zac/zac/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-You can then run the app from any static server, such as:
+You can then run the app from any static server, like:
 ```
 npm install -g pushstate-server
 pushstate-server build